ManifoldScholar/manifold-docs/_docs/projects/preparing/html.md

 <a name="html-img"></a>
 ### Images

-Call-outs to images in the code can be formatted like this:
+Call-outs to images in the code can be formatted as in the example below.
+This example suggests a local file is being included.
+However, it is also possible to reference remotely hosted content, so long as it is generally accessible and doesn't require special credentials to access.

 ``` html
 <p>Some text.</p>
 <img src="godzilla.jpg" alt="Alt-text for screen readers">
 <p>Some more text.</p>
 ```

+Images can be embedded as any of the following file types: GIF (static or animated), JPEG, JPG, PNG.

 The directory that would be compressed for upload would include the HTML, image file, and any associated stylesheet.